Aeindus/obs-studio/README.rst

    :alt: OBS Studio Build Status - GitHub Actions
    :target: https://github.com/Aeindus/obs-studio/actions/workflows/main.yml?query=event%3Apush+branch%3Amaster

 Customized version of obs.
-Master branch contains a number of improvments over "stable" release branch.
+Master branch contains a number of improvements over "stable" release branch.
 For this reason all builds are made from the master branch.
 Automatic updates disabled (do not update manually).